gbmhunter/blog/content/electronics/components/potentiometers-and-rheostats/_index.md

 If you can't get log or antilog potentiometers, you can approximate the behaviour of them using a linear potentiometer and additional fixed resistors (which are called _tapering resistors_ in this context).
 The below schematic shows to to approximate log, antilog and log-antilog behaviour:

-{{% img src="resistor-taper-circuits.png" width="800px" caption="Schematic showing how to modify the response of a linear potentiometer (to make it approximate log, antilog and log-antilog behaviour) using tapering resistors." %}}
+{{% figure src="resistor-taper-circuits.png" width="800px" caption="Schematic showing how to modify the response of a linear potentiometer (to make it approximate log, antilog and log-antilog behaviour) using tapering resistors." %}}

 {{% note %}}
 The tapering resistor trick works for log and antilog tapers are using the potentiometer as a voltage divider.
 If you are just connecting to one end terminal and the middle (i.e. rheostat style), you can only achieve an antilog taper.